 - TMJ Treatment

 Many people suffer from the effects of TMJ disorder without being aware of it.
-This misalignment of the jaw can cause effects that include:
+This misalignment of the jaw can create uncomfortable symptoms, including:

 - Chronic or migraine headaches

 - Clicking sounds in the jaw when you open your mouth